 Probiotics

-Even for those not suffering from chronic gut issues, balancing the micro-biome results in nicer skin, better digestion and has a positive cognitive effect, (Fun fact: 80 percent of serotonin is produced in the gut.
+Even for those not suffering from chronic gut issues, balancing the micro-biome results in healthier skin, better digestion and has a positive cognitive effect, (Fun fact: 80 percent of serotonin is produced in the gut.
 So the more balanced your gut is, the happier you’ll be!)

 If you do decide to take a probiotic supplement, it should be one that is kept in refrigeration, and also add these foods to your diet to ensure maximum healing.